Bifrozt/honeyd-ansible/README.md

 # honeyd-ansible
-Uses Ansible to install honeyd
+Uses Ansible to install honeyd on Ubuntu